spencerbraun/personal_flask/pages/about.md

 title: About
 tag: about

 I am currently a grad student at Stanford working on a Master’s in Statistics.
 I’m a self-taught programmer, voracious reader, and fan of the outdoors.
-I'm a native New Yorker, but have tried life in DC, Philly, and now the Bay Area.
-I love reading Russian lit, monetary economics, biographies, and economic histories.
+I got my BA at Penn, studying Philosophy, Politics, and Economics.
+I'm a native New Yorker, but I also spent a couple years in DC.

 <br/>
 Previously I worked at [Hudson River Trading](https://www.hudson-trading.com), a high-frequency algorithmic trading firm.
 I spent most of my time coding in Python automating different pieces of the broker-dealer, monitoring trading and performance, and managing interdepartmental projects.
 I started my working life at [Berkeley Research Group](https://www.thinkbrg.com), an expert-driven consulting firm.

 <br/>
 To get in touch, find me on